Reviews You Can Rely On

 Credit: Matt Lighthart

-The external temperature reached 146°F during operation, just slightly above my 140°F safety threshold.
+The external temperature reached 146°F during operation, just slightly above the 140°F safety threshold.
 While you should still exercise caution, this relatively cool exterior makes it safer than many competitors, which is especially important in cramped kitchens where the unit might be positioned close to other items.

 Ease of Use

 Simplicity reigns with the Ninja Air Fryer's interface, which uses physical buttons rather than touch controls.
-I appreciate this choice since physical buttons provide tactile feedback and work reliably even with wet or greasy fingers.
+We appreciate this choice since physical buttons provide tactile feedback and work reliably even with wet or greasy fingers.
 The interface includes straightforward controls for temperature, time, and cooking modes.

 ninja air fryer - the ninja has four preset cooking modes and doesn't take up too much...